rohanjn98/suspect-subjugation-GANs/README.md

 The project has two parts:
 1. Developing GAN model.
-2. Developing Web and Mobile App and deploying the GAN model on Web App.
+2. Developing Web and Mobile App and deploying the GAN model on them.

 ## Work Flow
 <p align="center">